 It is not cyberbullying when the expression is a protected speech.
 Expressions that fall outside free speech are those that infringe on another persons basic and human rights.

 Online threats include social engineering, drive-by download attack, infected servers and removable media.
 PH, 5th with most online threats detected

-Cyber libel is one of the crimes under the cybercrime law in PH.
-This is being by those at the receiving end of online bullying to seek reprieve.
+Cyber libel is one of the crimes under the new cybercrime law in the Philippines.
+This can be used by victims of online bullying

 Before giving apps the permission to access information in your smartphone, be mindful of likely consequences when your personal data is collected and used.